mezo-org/musd/docs/rfc-microloans.md

 ### Liquidations

-- There will be a minimum collateralization ratio (CR) for microloans that is higher than the minimum for MUSD (e.g. 115%).
+- There will be a minimum collateralization ratio (CR) for microloans that is higher than the minimum for MUSD.
+This is to provide a buffer so that the microloans can be liquidated *before* the main trove is at risk of liquidation.
 - If the user's CR falls below this threshold, the loan is eligible for liquidation.
-- Liquidation means:
-  - The user's trove is marked as closed by liquidation and they can no longer reclaim their collateral.
+- Once a loan is liquidated, the user's trove is marked as closed by liquidation, and they can no longer reclaim their collateral.

-  - The user's collateral is withdrawn from the main trove and sold (mechanism TBD).
+#### Liquidation Mechanism

+There is a public `liquidate` function callable by anyone that can supply:
+- A MicroTrove address that is eligible for liquidation
+- MUSD equal to the MicroTrove's debt

+On calling `liquidate`:
-  - Proceeds used to pay down the user's portion of the trove's debt.
+- The MUSD from the caller is used to pay down the main trove's debt by the MicroTrove's debt amount
-  - Additional proceeds can be used for liquidation incentives and/or protocol revenue.
+- The MicroTrove's collateral is sent to the caller.
+Note this should be profitable for the caller as the trove is overcollateralized.
-  - **Example:** If the user deposited $50 of collateral and the value drops to $28.75, `liquidate` would sell the collateral for $28.75, pay off the $25 debt, and have $3.75 left over.
-This excess can be used as an incentive for liquidators.
+- For example if the user deposited $50 of collateral to borrow $25 and the value of the collateral drops to $28.75:
-- Possible liquidation mechanisms:
+  - Caller provides $25 of collateral to `liquidate`
-  - public `liquidate` function that distributes some amount of the collateral excess to the caller and "sells" the rest
+  - `liquidate` pays down the outstanding debt and sends $28.75 worth of collateral to the caller, netting a profit of $3.75.
-  - "selling" could either use the existing MUSD/BTC pool, or it could mean that the caller of `liquidate` must pay the MUSD debt, essentially buying BTC at a discount
+- The user's trove is marked as closed by liquidation.

 ### Collateralization, Liquidation Buffer, and Catastrophic Scenarios